-You will have the expertise of our integrated care team – which includes three fellowship-trained urogynecologists, a pelvic floor physical therapist specializing in female pelvic therapies and specialty nursing staff.
+You will have the expertise of our dedicated care team which includes three fellowship-trained urogynecologists and a pelvic floor physical therapist specializing in female pelvic therapies and specialty nursing staff.

 Our urogynecologists completed their residency in Obstetrics and Gynecology and became specialists in treating pelvic floor disorders with an additional two to three years of fellowship training in Female Pelvic Medicine & Reconstructive Surgery.
 They specialize in treating disorders of the pelvic floor and caring for women with these conditions.

 The pelvic floor includes the muscles, connective tissue and ligaments that support a woman’s internal organs (bladder, bowel, uterus, vagina and rectum).
 The pelvic floor plays an important role in the support and proper function of these organs.

 There are many conditions that cause pelvic floor dysfunction, including aging, loss of muscle tone, menopause, multiple vaginal deliveries, obesity, family history, stroke, and certain medical conditions such as diabetes.